History of the Colorado Rockies: 2018

 Looking to build on the previous year, the Rockies spent significant money on their bullpen, signing relievers Wade Davis and Bryan Shaw to multi-year contracts.

 The team suffered from inconsistent play and bullpen struggles throughout the first three months, falling to 38–42 with a loss to the Giants on June 27.
-Following that, the team immediately began to turn things around, going 53-29 the rest of the season.
+Following that, the team immediately began to turn things around, going 53–29 the rest of the season.
 The Rockies entered September battling with the Dodgers and Diamondbacks for the division title.
 The Rockies clinched a playoff spot on September 28, marking the first back-to-back postseason appearances for the team.
 However the Rockies would lose to the Dodgers in the 2018 National League West tie-breaker game, finishing at 91–72, their best mark since 2009 and in the second Wild Card position.
-The Rockies' 44-38 road record was also the best mark in franchise history.
+The Rockies' 44–38 road record was also the best mark in franchise history.

 The Rockies defeated the Chicago Cubs 2–1 in 13 innings in the 2018 National League Wild Card Game, with Kyle Freeland recording the first ever scoreless postseason start by a Rockies pitcher.
 The Rockies' season ended after being swept by the Milwaukee Brewers in the 2018 National League Division Series.

 2019

-The Rockies dealt a major loss when All-Star second baseman DJ LeMahieu signed with the New York Yankees.
+The Rockies experienced a major loss with the departure of All-Star second baseman DJ LeMahieu to the New York Yankees.

 The Rockies started the 2019 season off badly, losing 12 of their first 15 games.
 They rebounded for a while, being as many as six games over .500 in mid-June, but soon fell down a rockslide and went 15–38 in July and August.
 They finished the season in fourth place with a 71–91 record.